melnikovee/hospital_frontend/README.md

 The following requirements are imposed:

-Each doctor has one or more specialties (e.g. therapist, surgeon, neurologist) Each specialty has an “average patient appointment time” (for example, 30 minutes), so the whole schedule is divided into such time slots
+Each doctor has one or more specialties (e.g. therapist, surgeon, neurologist).
+Each specialty has an “average patient appointment time” (for example, 30 minutes), so the whole schedule is divided into such time slots.
-A doctor cannot appear simultaneously in two or more schedules The patient cannot be recorded retroactively (but at the same time can be recorded in any slot if it is free and has not ended)
+A doctor cannot appear simultaneously in two or more schedules.
+The patient cannot be recorded retroactively (but at the same time can be recorded in any slot if it is free and has not ended).

-In addition, special shifts are implemented in the system without doctors and time slots, for example - blood test, other medical procedures
+In addition, special shifts are implemented in the system without doctors and time slots, for example - blood test, other medical procedures.